-Mr. Hooper and Dr.'s Link and Martinez each served on the Compensation Committee of the Board of Directors for 2013.
-No director who served on our Compensation Committee at any time during 2013 is or was a current or former executive officer or employee of the Company, or had any relationships requiring disclosure by the Company under the SEC's rules requiring disclosure of certain relationships and related party transactions.
-None of the Company's executive officers served as a director or a member of a compensation committee (or other committee serving an equivalent function) of any other entity, the executive officers of which served as a director or member of the Compensation Committee during 2013.
+Mr. Hooper and Dr.'s Link and Martinez each served on the Compensation Committee of the Board of Directors for 2014.
+Dr. Chow succeeded Dr. Link after his passing in October 2014.
+No director who served on our Compensation Committee at any time during 2014 is or was a current or former executive officer or employee of the Company, or had any relationships requiring disclosure by the Company under the SEC's rules requiring disclosure of certain relationships and related party transactions.
+None of the members of the Compensation Committee during fiscal year 2014 was, or has ever been, an officer or employee of the Company, and, during fiscal year 2014, no executive officer of the Company served on the board and/or compensation committee of any company that employed as an executive officer any member of the Company's Board and/or Compensation Committee.

-STOCK OWNERSHIP AND RETENTION GUIDELINES FOR NON-EMPLOYEE AND EXECUTIVE DIRECTORS
+STOCK OWNERSHIP GUIDELINES FOR NON-EMPLOYEE AND EXECUTIVE DIRECTORS

 The Board of Directors believes that, as a matter of sound corporate governance, non-employee and executive directors should have a significant personal financial stake in our performance.
 Consequently, in February 2011, the Board of Directors adopted stock ownership guidelines for non-employee and executive directors.
-Our corporate governance guidelines require that each non-employee director acquire and hold shares of our common stock having an aggregate value equal to two times the director's total compensation in the first year of service and that our executive director acquire and hold shares of our common stock having an aggregate value equal to the executive's director's total compensation in the first year of service.
+Our corporate governance guidelines require that each non-employee director acquire and hold shares of our common stock having an aggregate value equal to two times the director's total compensation in the first year of service and that our executive director acquire and hold shares of our common stock having an aggregate value equal to the executive director's total compensation in the first year of service.
 Each director is expected to satisfy the applicable ownership guideline by February 2014, or within three years after his or her appointment to the board, whichever is later.
+All directors are in compliance with this requirement.